-Building SEL (social-emotional learning) skills such as empathy requires face-to-face interactions, meaningful discussion, and reflection.
+Building SEL (social and emotional learning) skills such as empathy requires face-to-face interactions, meaningful discussion, and reflection.
 Edtech is no complete substitute for that, but there are tools that can supplement the development of character in the classroom and at home.
 According to the Greater Good Science Center at UC Berkeley, empathy is:

 the ability to sense other people's emotions, coupled with the ability to imagine what someone else might be thinking or feeling.